Mohammad Mosaddegh: Post-overthrow life

 On 21 December 1953, Mosaddegh was sentenced to three years' solitary confinement in a military prison, well short of the death sentence requested by prosecutors.
-After hearing the sentence, Mossadegh was reported to have said with a calm voice of sarcasm: "The verdict of this court has increased my historical glories.
+After hearing the sentence, Mosaddegh was reported to have said with a calm voice of sarcasm: "The verdict of this court has increased my historical glories.
 I am extremely grateful you convicted me.
 Truly tonight the Iranian nation understood the meaning of constitutionalism."

 Death

 Mosaddegh was kept under house arrest at his Ahmadabad residence, until his death on 5 March 1967 from cancer.
-Mossadegh had been diagnosed with carcinoma in 1966, and undergone cancer-treatment at Mehr hospital in Tehran in the form of radiation-therapy Mossadegh's condition worsened in 1967, and, after ulcers in his stomach started bleeding, his condition was so bad that he was taken to Najmieh Hospital, where he died the same night.
+Mosaddegh had been diagnosed with carcinoma in 1966, and undergone cancer-treatment at Mehr hospital in Tehran in the form of radiation-therapy.
+Mosaddegh's condition worsened in 1967, and, after ulcers in his stomach started bleeding, his condition was so bad that he was taken to Najmieh Hospital, where he died the same night.

-Mossadegh was denied a funeral and was buried in his living room, despite his request to be buried in the public graveyard, beside the victims of the political violence on 30th Tir 1331 (21 July 1952).
+Mosaddegh was denied a funeral and was buried in his living room, despite his request to be buried in the public graveyard, beside the victims of the political violence on 30th Tir 1331 (21 July 1952).